 So many skin conditions are linked to the immune system – which is why if you’re run down or stressed you’re more likely to have an eczema, urticaria or acne flare-up.

 Imbalances in the gut can suppress the immune system – so swinging the pendulum back in the right direction by boosting your good bacteria levels can help prevent these flares.

-Probiotic powerhouses like fermented foods can also help ease digestion and alleviate the symptoms of conditions like IBS and leaky gut.
+Probiotic powerhouses like fermented foods can also help ease digestion and alleviate the symptoms of conditions like IBS.

 What the foodies say

 Fermenting foods is a traditional process that is surprisingly simple.
 For example, sauerkraut only has two ingredients – cabbage and salt, so it’s not only easy, it’s also cheaper than splashing out on a probiotic.

 Chef Gizzi Erskine is also well known for her love of kimchi, a spicy and slightly sour dish of fermented napa cabbage, radish, cucumber and spices, popular in South Korea.